-The Rhine Ordnance Barracks (ROB) Fitness Center is equipped with a diverse set of amenities designed to help make you stronger and keep you fit, to include:
+The Rhine Ordnance Barracks (ROB) Physical Fitness Center is equipped with a diverse set of amenities designed to help make you stronger and keep you fit, to include:

 - Free weights